Northern Transylvania

-Northern Transylvania (Észak-Erdély, Ardealul de Nord) was the region of the Kingdom of Romania that during World War II, as a consequence of the August 1940 territorial agreement known as the Second Vienna Award, became part of the Kingdom of Hungary.
+Northern Transylvania (Ardealul de Nord; Észak-Erdély) was the region of the Kingdom of Romania that during World War II, as a consequence of the August 1940 territorial agreement known as the Second Vienna Award, became part of the Kingdom of Hungary.
 With an area of 43104 km2, the population was largely composed of both ethnic Romanians and Hungarians.

 In October 1944, Soviet and Romanian forces gained control of the territory, and by March 1945 Northern Transylvania returned to Romanian administration.
 After the war, this was confirmed by the Paris Peace Treaties of 1947.